eZmaxinc/eZmax-SDK-android/docs/ObjectEzsignsignatureApi.md

 - **Accept**: application/json

-## ezsignsignatureGetObjectV1
+## ezsignsignatureGetEzsignsignaturesAutomaticV1

-> EzsignsignatureGetObjectV1Response ezsignsignatureGetObjectV1(pkiEzsignsignatureID)
+> EzsignsignatureGetEzsignsignaturesAutomaticV1Response ezsignsignatureGetEzsignsignaturesAutomaticV1()

-Retrieve an existing Ezsignsignature
+Retrieve all automatic Ezsignsignatures

+Return all the Ezsignsignatures that can be signed by the current user

 ### Example